NVlabs/flip/pytorch/README.md

 For individual contributions to the project, please confer the [Individual Contributor License Agreement](../CLA.md).

-For business inquiries, please contact researchinquiries@nvidia.com.
+For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/).

-For press and other inquiries, please contact Hector Marinez at hmarinez@nvidia.com.

 # PyTorch (Loss Function)